mmaaz60/social_distancing/README.md

 - [x] Add a bash script to run the end-to-end social distancing violation detector on a video
 - [x] Add *requirements.txt*
 - [x] Add complete instructions to run the code in the README
-- [ ] Add demo video link and instructions to run the demo
+- [x] Add demo video link and other required resources to reproduce the demo results.
 - [ ] Add instructions to add custom person detector into the project

 # Collaboration
-I am looking for the resources to collaborate with me on this project.
-Please email me at **mmaaz60@gmail.com** if you want to collaborate with me on this project.
+The pull requests are welcome.
+Please email me at **mmaaz60@gmail.com** if you have any questions.